Technology, Disaster Relief and Supply Chain DisruptionBenefits of technology for disaster relief response

 Help Avoid Supply Chain Disruption Using Technology

 Managing risk and lessening the impact of disruption is challenging.
 Disruptions risks can cost lives and result in life-altering damage to property.
 To be effective, supply chain businesses within the network need to “speak the same language” and communicate swiftly and seamlessly.
-Forecasting, inventory management, transportation and logistics and inventory control functionality are all key functions to make sure that core goods reach their destinations as quickly as possible to help ensure safety of people and property.
+Forecasting, inventory management, transportation and logistics and inventory control functionality are all key functions to make sure that core goods reach their destinations as quickly as possible to help ensure

 Another issue with managing disaster relief operations involves thinking through each challenge carefully and planning in depth.
 Planning for what happens beyond the immediate need is essential.
 Take for example, what happens if a devastated Caribbean island needs portable toilets for nearly its entire population.
 Shipping the correct quantity of portable toilets to an island nation to service every person and pet is just the beginning of the logistic challenge.